muze-innovation/chassis/backend/README.md

 - Validate the format of the source and displays the errors found
 - Command line interface that passes input source to validate or execute Chassis other commands

-Users can ensure that the source used to create the front-end UI is correct when validated with the chassis.
+Users can ensure that the source used to create the front-end UI is correct when validated with Chassis.

 ## Input(Source,Spec)